Everest Base Camp

 We have lunch and then make our move to Phakding, where we will spend our first night.
 When we arrive, it’s cold.
 You can see your breath in the rooms in the teahouse.
 We’re well equipped with -20 degree Celsius sleeping bags.

 David has gotten increasingly ill as we make our way from Lukla.
 His diarrhea has turned into vomiting and he’s in bed early hoping to combat the illness.
 Between the two of us we’ve almost used the entirety of our antibiotic supply for combatting diarrhea.
 The Costco sized immodium that seemed excessive three months ago is dwindling.

 We’re in bed early after some food and a few moments around the fire.
 We stay warm in the sleeping bags with blankets piled on top.

 We are working our way up 600 metres today.
 The altitude is affecting us all.
 The headaches are more pronounced and our legs are becoming sluggish.
 I’ve loosened the chest strap on my backpack because it feels like I need to expand my lungs as wide as possible to get as much oxygen as I can

 After our first steep ascent we cross the Hillary bridge.
-I’m clutching a camera attempting to shoot images of the prayer flags wrapping the bridge railing with trekking poles in the other hand.
+I’m clutching a camera attempting to shoot images of the prayer flags that wrap around the bridge railing.
 I’m trying not to look down.

 Our arrival in Namche is cold.
-Colder than we had experienced.
-I’m worrying that the layers won’t be enough as we reach higher to the 5400 metre limit for this trip.
+Colder than we had expected.
+I’m worrying that the layers won’t be enough as we reach the 5400 metre limit for this trip.
 I need warmer gear.

 In Namche we’re meeting more trekkers.
 It’s a stopover point for many on the way up, with an additional day to acclimatize.
 It’s also a stop over day on the way back before a big push back to Lukla for a plane to Kathmandu the next morning.